zchee/golang-wiki/SlowBots.md

 * If TryBots are already running, deleting the `Run-TryBot+1` vote and re-doing it won't re-start the TryBot set, so it won't look at your TRY= line, until the next run when it's done.
 (But you'll need to delete the TryBot-Result somehow: manually, rebasing, uploading new version)
 * If you select a builder that's offline, it'll currently just wait forever for it to show up.
 There's no timeout yet.
 * If you specify an unknown `TRY=` token, it'll just ignore it and won't report an error.
 * There's no `all` alias.
 That's kinda intentional, to prevent overuse that might cause the SlowBots to get even slower for everybody.
 But we might add it later anyway.
+See https://github.com/golang/go/issues/34501#issuecomment-544585711

 ## TODO